BisocM/SimpleDiscordSubtitlingBot/README.md

 5. After your resource is deployed, go to your resource page, and find the "Keys and Endpoint" section on the left panel.
 6. Copy one of the provided keys; this will be your Microsoft Cognitive Services API Key.

 **Note**: Microsoft may offer a free tier for this service, but you should review their pricing information to avoid any unexpected charges.
+I have tested this on the Standard subscription tier.
+There are some limitations on their free tier, so if something is going wrong, it might be worth switching to that.
+As of the date of publishing this application, Microsoft is offering 300 GBP to newly-created accounts.

 Once you have both the Discord Bot Token and the Microsoft Cognitive Services API Key, enter them into the corresponding fields in the Simple Discord Subtitling Bot application.